jigold/hail/python/hail/docs/overview.rst

 ====

 Analogous to tables, matrix tables also have keys.
 However, instead of one key, matrix tables have two keys: one for the rows table and the other for the columns table.
-These can be accessed with the attributes `row_key` and `col_key` and set with the methods `key_rows_by` and `key_cols_by`.
+Entries are indexed by both the row keys and column keys.
+The keys can be accessed with the attributes `row_key` and `col_key` and set with the methods `key_rows_by` and `key_cols_by`.
 Keys are used for joining tables together (discussed below).